 - Philip Larkin

 Parental estrangement, although a taboo subject, isn't as rare as we might think.
 To leave my parents out of my life was not a spur of the moment decision.
-It had been building since childhood, one or two attempts had already failed.
+It had been building since childhood, one or two attempts to disconnect had already failed.
 Things finally came to a head after a family argument, a heated exchange in which they behaved quite differently to the people I thought I knew.

 I believe there is a moment in ones life when we realise our parents aren't the all-knowing superheroes we grew up idolising.
 We put them on a pedestal only to realise they are simply human, like the rest of us they're making it up as they go along.
 And for older parents the generational gap can be a bridge too far, especially when neither side has the desire to bend.